GhostKato/app-messenger/README.md

-# Individual project: app messenger
+# Individual project: messenger

 ### Description:

-The app messenger is a digital communication tool that allows you to always be in touch.
+The a messenger is a digital communication tool that allows you to always be in touch.
 This project aims to create a convenient, intuitive application for quick access to the messages of important people in your life or business.

 ![Welcome](/public/readme/welcome.jpg)